 Although it can be produced synthetically using boron compounds, this is not the standard operating procedure and it’s unnecessary because of it’s renewability rate.
-Borax is considered “natural,” but that doesn’t necessarily make it “green” according to its detractors.
+So all that to say, borax is considered “natural” (but that doesn’t necessarily make it “green,” according to its detractors).

 Why Is Borax Becoming Popular Again?

 When homemade slime became all the rage, a box of borax was sure to be in every home that had slime-making munchkins.

 Many families were left with partially used boxes of borax and wondering what to do with it.
 Also, the green cleaning movement started picking up momentum; the use of borax as a laundry detergent booster as well as a mainstay for homemade cleaning products started to catch on again.

 Borax seems to be a cleaning “catch-all,” right up there with the non-contested “green” cleaners such as vinegar, lemon, and baking soda.
 It is also very good at buffering pH levels and preventing or slowing bacterial or fungal growth, among many other things.